DigitalPublishingToolkit/Money-Lab-Reader/md/2_3-RethelAbdollah.md

 [^1]: While it is notoriously difficult to pin down the exact time frame
-    of the global financial crisis (and the term global might be a misnomer given that it was the transatlantic financial systems that were at its core), problems in the US credit market that emerged in late 2006 led to tighter liquidity that resulted amongst other things in the bank run on UK-based Northern Rock in 2007, the first run on a British bank in over a century.
-The period from 2007-2009 was characterised by a global liquidity crunch and recession in the US.
-This is not to say that the crisis is truly over yet.
+    of the global financial crisis (and the term global might be a misnomer given that it was the transatlantic financial systems that were at its core), problems in the U.S. credit market that emerged in late 2006 led to tighter liquidity that resulted amongst other things in the bank run on U.K.-based Northern Rock in 2007, the first run on a British bank in over a century.
+The period from 2007-2009 was characterised by a global liquidity crunch and recession in the U.S. This is not to say that the crisis is truly over yet.
 In 2009 it morphed into a crisis of sovereign debt in Europe and its repercussions are still felt today.